 Routine makes young children feel safe and while we may be more easily bored by it, children crave it.
 Sticking to a routine doesn’t mean for example that you have to sing the same 4 songs after you do your calendar every day, but it does mean that you should sing something after calendar every day.
 Keeping to a general routine for your group time makes it predictable and lets children know what is expected of them.
 I listed this first because this is my weak spot, I get great new ideas in my head and think, well just today I’ll mess up the routine and then I pay for it.
 Stick to the routine and find other times to introduce something that would otherwise change the routine you have worked hard to create.

-2. Make a plan, then cut it in half (especially at the start of the year).
+Make a circle time plan, then cut it in half (especially at the start of the year).

 Circle time should be as short as possible.
 When I am getting to know my class, I keep circle time very short.
 Sitting still is hard for young children and instead of forcing them to do it, I set them up for success.
 When circle time is short and they sit and pay attention the whole time praise them for it.
 Continue this cycle of success by extending the time slowly over the year, but acknowledge those days when shorter is better like Halloween, any special event and the first day back after a break.

 Sing songs with actions, get up and dance, and if you are doing a short group activity have children get up to participate.
 A little movement goes a long way.

 Ignore the wiggles and give students enough space.